-Stocks open higher as hope for trade deal with Mexico grows
+Stocks rise as US and Mexico move toward trade deal

 Since then the stock has tumbled as it became clear Musk hadn’t lined up funding for the deal.
 Now reports say regulators are looking into Musk’s tweets, including whether he described the potential deal accurately, among other issues for Tesla.

-ENERGY: Benchmark U.S. crude rose 0.3 percent to $68.90 in the New York.
-Brent crude, which is used to price international oils, also added 0.4 percent to $76.10 a barrel in London.
+ENERGY: Benchmark U.S. crude remained at $68.74 a barrel in the New York.
+Brent crude, which is used to price international oils, added 0.1 percent to $75.89 a barrel in London.

-OVERSEAS: Germany’s DAX was up 0.7 percent while the CAC 40 in France was 0.7 percent higher.
+OVERSEAS: European stocks rose after a major economic survey in Germany, the Ifo institute index, came in stronger than analysts expected.
+Germany’s DAX rose 1.1 percent while the CAC 40 in France was 0.9 percent higher.
 British markets were closed for a summer bank holiday.

 Japan’s benchmark Nikkei 225 index added 0.9 percent and South Korea’s Kospi rose 0.3 percent.
 Hong Kong’s Hang Seng jumped 2.2 percent.